f-4/WalkSafe/README.md

 ```sh
 react-native link
 ```
-> __NOTE__ If this does not work go to the npm module website for each dependency and follow the Android instructions for manually linking.
+> __NOTE__ If this does not work go to the npm module website for each dependency and follow the Android and/or iOS instructions for manually linking.

 ### Roadmap